General Operating Support I

 Story Tapestries, Inc.

-Story Tapestries provides innovative, custom-designed performances, workshops and hands-on community and educational experiences; designing programs that develop skills, connect individuals, elevate diverse voices and celebrate youth, families, adults, and seniors.
-The organization strives to bring fiscally responsible, innovative, culturally sensitive programming to all generations.
+Story Tapestries uses arts as a powerful tool to create accessible, open spaces and opportunities for individuals to reach their highest potential and to work together for a more inclusive community.
+Story Tapestries accomplishes this by providing innovative, custom-designed performances, workshops and hands-on community and educational experiences; designing programs that develop skills, connect individuals, elevate diverse voices, and celebrate youth, families, adults, and seniors.

 Sutradhar Institute of Dance & Related Arts